MicrosoftDocs/CommunityToolkit/docs/mvvm/generators/RelayCommand.md

 ## Enabling and disabling commands

 It is often useful to be able to disable commands, and to then later on invalidate their state and have them check again whether they can be executed or not.
-In order to support this, the `RelayCommand` attribute exposes the `CanExecute` property, which can be used to indicate a target member to use to evaluate whether a command can be executed:
+In order to support this, the `RelayCommand` attribute exposes the `CanExecute` property, which can be used to indicate a target property or method to use to evaluate whether a command can be executed:

 ```csharp
 [RelayCommand(CanExecute = nameof(CanGreetUser))]